aleoncini/spid/README.md

 ## Deploy into OpenShift
 Let's do it very simple with a complete container platform for your development!
-If you don't have an openshift enterprise cluster, just begin with minishift on your workstation:
+If you don't have an openshift enterprise cluster, just begin with `minishift` on your workstation:
-  - download the "minishift" executable
+  - download the `minishift` executable
-  - run "minishift start"
+  - run `minishift start`

 After that you will be able to run this IDP and all your component on a consistent and portable environment

 ref. to the guide: https://docs.okd.io/latest/minishift/index.html

 #### Create and expose the app using the image centos/wildfly

+From command line

 ```
 oc new-app --image-stream=wildfly --name=spid-test https://github.com/aleoncini/spid.git &&\